dbvisel/tapestryviewer/README.md

  - set initial zoom to width of everything
    - ugly padding currently
  - add in buttons to pan (top center, left center, bottom center, right center)
+ - deal with collections – a different kind of module in maker
+   - step + repeat making of items
  - move preview to iframe?
 Can we do this?
  - BUG: why can't we scroll text fields?
    - this is connected to the zoom component
+   - maybe add more onMouseDown things?
  - take out arrows if focused item doesn't have connections?
+ - fix the arrows

  - it zooms too much
    - maybe think about using this library: https://github.com/retyui/react-quick-pinch-zoom